masomel/masomel.github.io/content/pages/projects.md

 save_as: projects.html
 page-order: 2

 Here's a summary of my ongoing and recent research projects.
-You can also visit my <a class='text-info' href="https://github.com/marcelamelara">Github page</a> to see what OSS projects I contribute to.
+You can also visit my <a class='text-info' href="https://github.com/marcelamelara">Github page</a> to see what OSS projects I currently contribute to.

 <div class="left">
 <h4 class="text-primary">Code Deployment Integrity</h4><hr class="line"/>